Build Your Degree

 The Associate in Engineering Science (AES) degree is designed for students intending to pursue a specialized engineering degree at a four-year institution.

 Students should note that the AES degree may include very little of the coursework required for completion of the General Education Core Curriculum (GECC).
-The number of general education courses required for the study of engineering is dependent upon the specific field of engineering and the transfer institution.
+The number of general education courses required for the study of engineering depends on the specific field of engineering and the transfer institution.
 Students are strongly encouraged to speak to an advisor concerning the best choice of classes for their goals.